rust-lang/rust-forge/src/infra/team-maintenance.md

 - the [team repo]
 - the [rust-lang/TEAM][gh-team] and (in some cases) [rust-lang-nursery/TEAM][gh-nursery-team] teams on github must be updated
-- the easydns service has an e-mail alias (`compiler-team@rust-lang.org`) that needs to be updated
-  - best here is to ask around in #infra
 - the
   [internals discussion board has per-team groups](https://internals.rust-lang.org/admin/groups/custom)
 - the list of reviewers highfive uses is set in [rust-lang/highfive][highfive]